KoenomatachiSan/review-reactjs-props/README.md

-# My review to ReactJS - Component
+# My review to ReactJS - Props

-## What is Component?
+## What is Props?

-For making project and code dinamic, componets are used to break code in chield parts, namedly components!
+Props is a object in transiction in between child component and father component